ratnesh-maurya/EMSEC_ASSIGNMENT/FLASK,python,mongodb/README.md

 7. #### /api/users/export - A GET request to this endpoint will retrieve all the data in the database and convert it to a CSV file, which will be returned as a response.

 * ### The code uses the PyMongo library to interact with the MongoDB database and the Flask-CORS library to handle cross-origin resource sharing (CORS) issues.
-The script starts by initializing a Flask application and setting up the necessary configurations, including a MongoDB URI to connect to the database and CORS headers.
+The script starts by initializing a Flask application and setting up the necessary configurations, including a MongoDB URI to connect to  database and CORS headers.

  * ### The code also implements error handling and debugging, which can be enabled by setting the debug argument to True when starting the Flask application.